Ukrainian resistance in Russian-occupied Ukraine: August

 On 2 August, five Russia-affiliated Chechen soldiers died in the city of Melitopol in the occupied part of Zaporizhzhia Oblast when Ukrainian partisans ambushed their car by using an IED.

 On 3 August, Ukrainian militants belonging to the Atesh partisan movement burned a relay cabinet on a railway line north of Berdiansk, Zaporizhzhia Oblast.
 According to the partisans, the attack led to the interruption of railway traffic for a significant amount of time and delayed fuel shipments for the Russian Armed Forces in the region.

 On 17 August, Ukrainian partisans sabotaged a railway line in the northern Luhansk Oblast in Russian-occupied Eastern Ukraine by setting fire to another relay cabinet.
 According to the militants, the railway is of significant logistical importance for the Russian military, as it directly connects the Rostov region in Russia with the northern part of Ukraine's easternmost province.

 On 22 August, a Russian supply convoy belonging to a military unit, which participated in the Bucha Massacre, was ambushed in the town of Kalynove near the city of Pervomaisk in the western Luhansk Oblast.
 In addition to material damage, the attack resulted in the death of three Russian soldiers, while two more servicemen suffered injuries.

 On 24 August, Ukrainian militants blew up a railway control cabinet near occupied Melitopol, Zaporizhzhia Oblast.

-On 30 August 18 Russian soldiers were reportedly killed in an arson attack, after unknown assailants set fire to a field near a Russian command post on the outskirts the occupied town of Voskresenka in the Zaporizhzhia Oblast.
+On 30 August, 18 Russian soldiers were reportedly killed in an arson attack, after unknown assailants set fire to a field near a Russian command post on the outskirts the occupied town of Voskresenka in the Zaporizhzhia Oblast.

 September

 On 2 September, Ukrainian partisans carried out another attack on railway infrastructure near the town of Debaltseve in the Donetsk Oblast, which was already previously described as an important logistical hub in Russian-occupied Eastern Ukraine.

 On 4 September, local guerillas belonging to the Atesh partisan movement helped guiding a Ukrainian missile strike that targeted an oil depot in the occupied city of Luhansk, Eastern Ukraine.

+On 6 September, activists of the Yellow Ribbon movement claimed responsibility for distributing Ukrainian flags and ribbons, as well as for hanging posters in the cities of Donetsk, Luhansk, Perevalsk and Alchevsk, occupied Eastern Ukraine.

 On 25 September, Ukrainian partisans set fire to a fuel truck and a UAZ vehicle belonging to the Russian Armed Forces in a nightime attack near Berdiansk, Zaporizhzhia Oblast.

 On 28 September, Ukrainian guerillas from the Donetsk Oblast sabotaged a railway line in Volnovakha by destroying a relay cabinet in an arson attack.
 According to the partisans, the attack aimed at hindering the delivery of ammunition, equipment, and personnel to the frontline.